learnbyexample/Ruby_Scripting/chapters/Regular_expressions.md

 <br>

 * Examples in this chapter will deal with *ASCII* characters only unless otherwise specified
-* Some features are not documented on [ruby-doc: Regexp](https://ruby-doc.org/core-2.5.0/Regexp.html), see [Onigmo regular expressions library](https://github.com/k-takata/Onigmo/blob/master/doc/RE) for such cases
+* Ruby Regexp is based on [Onigmo regular expressions library](https://github.com/k-takata/Onigmo/blob/master/doc/RE)
+* An edited and expanded version of this chapter is available as [free e-book on leanpub](https://leanpub.com/rubyregexp)

 <br>